Distribution controls

 There must be procedures in place which identify the controls for cross-docking to ensure that the material isn’t damaged or contaminated.
 When developing such procedures, you also need to validate the controls for temperature-controlled materials, including time delays.
 Make sure you also think about segregation controls that may be required when cross-docking materials.

-If your business carries out cross-docking you need to ensure that the roles and responsibilities for this process are well defined.
-We covered this aspect in the responsibilities section of the Management commitment, organisational structure and responsibilities article.
+If your business carries out cross-docking, you need to ensure that the roles and responsibilities for this process are well defined.
+This aspect is covered in the responsibilities section of the Management commitment, organisational structure and responsibilities article.

 Driver procedures